maptime/vancouver/_posts/2015-01-27-next_meeting_february_3rd_-__project_night!.md

+---
+layout: post
-#Next Meeting February 3rd -  Project Night!
+title: Next Meeting February 3rd - Project Night
+author: Sarah

+---

 Hi All!
 Our February meetings are planned and ready to go, and we are excited about it.
 This coming Tuesday we will arrange a Project Night, where you can bring things you are working on, questions you want answered and ideas that need enablers.